squirrelsoft-dev/doc-fetcher/commands/list-docs.md

    - If cache directory doesn't exist: Inform user no docs are cached yet, suggest fetching docs
    - If cache directory is empty: Suggest using `/fetch-docs` to start caching documentation
    - If package.json not found (when using `--project`): Inform user and fall back to showing all cached docs
+   - If script not found: Verify the doc-fetcher plugin is installed

 ## Important Notes

+- The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
+- The `--path` parameter tells it which project to operate on (current directory)
 - The list command is fast (reads index files only, doesn't scan page content)
-- The cache directory is configured in `doc-fetcher-config.json` (defaults to `.claude/docs` in project directory)
+- The cache directory is configured in `doc-fetcher-config.json` (defaults to `.claude/docs` in the project)
 - Use `--project` to see which of your project's dependencies have cached documentation
 - Use `--verbose` for complete details including source URLs and local paths